 Ask Questions …

-I realised just how disconnected I had become to the source of our food.
-I encourage you to ask questions like I did:
+I realised just how disconnected I had become from the source of our food.
+I encourage you to ask questions as I did:

 - If I’m not growing this myself, then who is?